 According to Mary Ann Hansen, Instructor in the Department of Plant Pathology, Physiology, and Weed Science at Virginia Tech, the disease remains “pretty widespread, if the number of symptomatic samples we get in our lab every year is any indication.
 Luckily, the rose industry is working with researchers and Extension folks to try to find ways to control the disease.
 Hopefully breeding programs will eventually bring us some new roses that will have resistance to this disease!”

-Perhaps through the work of the National Clean Plant Network-Roses program, resistant varieties can be identified (see “Keeping Roses Clean,” by David C. Zlesak, on page 16).
+Perhaps through the work of the National Clean Plant Network-Roses program, resistant varieties can be identified (see “Keeping Roses Clean” by David C. Zlesak).
 Until then, we’ll revisit information we published last year, in hopes that more vigilant adherence to scouting and management can stem the tide of rose rosette disease.